al3xvndra/My_Diary_Project/README.md

 ## My Virtual Diary

-My Virtual Diary is a web application designed to share everyday moments, successes and struggles of a programmer in a form of a blog.
-The purpose of this project is to create a safe space on the internet, without judgement and exaggerated expectations from others.
+My Virtual Diary is a web application designed to share the everyday moments, successes, and struggles of a programmer in the form of a blog.
+The purpose of this project is to create a safe space on the internet, without judgment and exaggerated expectations from others.
 A place that you can come back to every time the perfect-life social media pressure is too heavy.

 This project was developed as a course project at Jönköping University School of Engineering.